beam4/jekyll-netlify-boilerplate/pages/index.md

 You can folk and start.

+#### The Information Site

+Information website means the main function of the site provide information of the church.The information site suppose to be a start point for the pastor.

-We will start from Information Website:
+We will start from Information Website, if the pastor of the church has some idea other than the information function, that is good.

 Local believers use phone to contact Pastor,the church website mainly function as a list of informations, the church serve for local people, the photoes goes to Facebook account or group and leave a link on website.
 All website are in this setup, there are home page and contact page along with outside Facebook account or group link.

+#### Template

 What kind of template should we choose, in my mind there are some ways: